 People who are ill face a myriad of challenges – both medical and practical.
 How can you help?
 Follow these 10 advocacy tips.
-This checklist is designed for helping a patient (or yourself) with a chronic or complex health condition, but can be used for other situations.
+This checklist is designed for helping a patient (or yourself) with a chronic or complex health condition; it can be used for other situations.

 1. Establish a Team